CX SCORE: HOW TO MEASURE CUSTOMER SATISFACTION?

 We believe that a well-designed CX strategy combines multiple CX metrics based on user feedback.
 When you collect different types of feedback data, you get a holistic view of what is going through your customer’s mind.
-To do so, it’s important to follow up CSAT, CES, and NPS questions with open-ended questions where users can leave qualitative feedback.
+To do so, it’s important to supplement the quantitative surveys with open-ended questions where users can leave qualitative feedback.

 As we’ve mentioned before, working with customer experience metrics is an essential part of the CX-aware solutions development process.
 We start incorporating user feedback and CX metrics into the project roadmap from the very beginning of the project.
 Want to learn what it looks like in practice?
 Contact our team for more details.